microsoft/atlas-design/site/src/components/persona.md

 # Persona

-Persona component comes in handy for user's representation.
+We use the persona to represent users.
 It consists of two parts - user's avatar and details.
+Both subcomponents can be used independent of one another.
 Details has their name and optional metadata.

 | Class pattern             | Sizes                  |
 | ------------------------- | ---------------------- |